Certora/Examples/CVLByExample/summary/simple/README.md

-This directory contains examples for [Function Summaries](https://docs.certora.com/en/latest/docs/cvl/cvl2/changes.html#summaries-only-apply-to-one-contract-by-default:~:text=a%20function%E2%80%99s%20sighash).-,Summaries%20only%20apply%20to%20one%20contract%20by%20default,%EF%83%81,-In%20CVL%201)
+This directory contains examples for [Function Summaries](https://github.com/Certora/Documentation/blob/master/docs/cvl/methods.md)
 The interface `IntGetter` has the functions `get1()` and `get2()` that have no implementation.
-Function summaries are used instead of their missing implementations.
+Function summaries are used instead of their arbitrary implementations.
 Since IntGetter is an interface and not a contract a wildcard entry is used.

 ## Always.spec